furmanlukasz/neuroscience-reports/state-distributions.md

 #### Visualizing the Frequency of EEG States in Healthy Individuals Using Sorted Bar Graphs

-This section of the report presents a series of bar graphs, each representing the frequency of EEG states in individual sequences from healthy subjects.
+This section of the report presents a series of bar graphs, each representing the frequency of EEG states in individual sequences from subjects.
 By organizing and visualizing the data in this manner, we aim to provide a clear and comparative understanding of the prevalence and distribution of various states within each individual's sequence.

 **State Frequency Visualization**: The frequency of each state is visualized using a bar graph, providing a clear, quantitative representation of the distribution of states.